 - Not only great for cooking, but for serving as well!
-Go from the oven straight to the table and wow guests at your next dinner party.
+Go from the oven straight to the table.

 - Performs at high temperatures and retains heat even better.
 You can use lower heat and conserve power.

-- Includes cool-touch silicone handles to prevent you from scalding your hands and breaking your toe with a heavy pot.
+- Includes cool-touch silicone handles to prevent you from scalding your hands.

 - Smooth-polished and non-scratch surface.
 Go ahead, use abrasive cleaners for easier cleaning.

-Take care not to drop your Xtrema cookware because ceramic will break.
+Drawbacks: Take care not to drop your Xtrema cookware because ceramic will break.
 Also, this cookware has a high price tag.

 Ceramic-Coated Non-Toxic Pots and Pans

-What’s Thermalon™?
 It’s a non-toxic, non-stick pan coating derived from sand instead of Teflon.
 Free of PFAS, PFOA, lead, and cadmium.